thomaskreutzer/h3_hive/README.md

 ###Kring

 The Kring function takes an index +  resolution and finds all the neighbors around it in a ring.
-To investigate further let’s look at the index 635747521119807551 as seen below highlighted in green.
+To investigate further let's look at the index 635747521119807551 as seen below highlighted in green.

 ![Single Index](https://i.imgur.com/9hAjCk6.png)